adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 categories: js
 ---

-The HTML DOM has dedicated APIs for retrieving and manipulating forms and controls.
-It’s always important to use the right API and in this case the DOM 0 API [[0](#ref0)] Forms collection is appropriate but unfortunately often forgotten.
+The HTML DOM has dedicated APIs for retrieving and manipulating form controls.
+The DOM0 [[0](#ref0)] Forms Collection API is perfect for this but unfortunately often forgotten.
+This article describes how to use this API.

-There are just a few simple ways to script your forms.
-Let's dive in:

 ## Accessing a form

-Accessing a form with a name attribute 'login' is as follows:
+Accessing a form with a Name attribute value of *login* is as follows:

 	var loginForm = document.forms.login;

 ## Accessing form controls

-Once we have the form we can retrieve all the controls in a form:
+Accessing the controls within the form is as follows:

 	var loginControls = loginForm.elements;